rchivist/deepdive/C/Lesson_1.md

 #include <stdio.h>
 ```

-This is a **preprocessor directive**, meaning it is executed before the program is compiled.
+This is a **preprocessor directive**, as from the meaning you can guess it's something that's gonna occur *"initially"* meaning it is executed before the program is compiled [ before you press that ▶️ button].
  It imports the `stdio.h` header file, which contains pre-written C code, including the `printf()` function.
+Basically, someone wrote the stdio.h file and included a program that runs when you type
+ printf()

 ### What is `stdio.h`?

 - `stdio.h` stands for **Standard Input/Output**.
-- It provides functions for handling input and output in C.
+- It provides functions for handling input and output in C. Meaning you can use this file to enter stuff and get results out of it.
 - The `printf()` function, which we use in this program, is defined in `stdio.h`.

-### Why do we need it?
+### So why do we need it?

-Without including `stdio.h`, we wouldn’t be able to use `printf()`.
+Without including `stdio.h`, we wouldn’t be able to use `printf()` i mean you have to tell the *compiler* that you're using this function.
  Writing such functionality from scratch would require **hundreds of lines of code**.
 By using pre-written functions, we make our program **more efficient and manageable**.

 > **Tip:** Even though these functions are pre-written, it's beneficial to check out their implementations to understand how they work under the hood.